Missing Data

 Using Python to Identify Missing Data

-Since missing values generally prevent proper analysis of quantitative variables, we'll focus on identifying missing values encoded in quantitative variables.
-We'll also use a manufactured Instagram dataset that has more missing values for the rest of this page and some of the following pages.
+Since missing values may prevent proper analysis of quantitative variables, we'll focus on identifying missing values encoded in quantitative variables.
+We'll also use a manufactured Instagram dataset (modified from 07-00 and returned to in Logistic Regression) that has more missing values for the purposes of detecting and adjusting missing values.

 Note that once we read in the Instagram data as df below, we can no longer access the Chicago Airbnb data using the object df.
 For this reason, it is important to be careful when naming variables.